tsuzumi/collegram/README.md

 ### How To Use

 * !!!watch out for the volume if using headphones no master volume control!!!
-* Hit "space" for playback/pause
+* play button to start playback
+* stop button to stop playback
-* click the mouse button to generate a new set of sound
+* randomise button creates a new set of sounds
-* press the "q" key on your keyboard to generate a new rythmic sequence

 ### TODO

 * fine tune synthesis chain and parameter generation for a wide range of exotic percussion sounds.
+* create a more interesting sequencer
-* add snapshot system that can save set of sound and set of rythms independantly.
+* add snapshot system that can save set of sound and set of rythms independently.
 * add .wav export function.
 * create a pleasing UI.